What types of civil litigation does our firm handle?

 What types of civil litigation matters does your firm not handle?

-In order to provide the best legal services possible to our clients, there are certain types of litigation that we do not handle.
+In order to provide the best legal services possible to my clients, there are certain types of litigation that I do not handle.
 These disputes include, but are not limited to:

 - a claim of legal malpractice by another attorney